observablehq/framework/docs/dataloaders/r.md

 - `-r`, the recursive option, means all files in `tmpdir()` are added to the zip archive
 - `.` compresses the current working directory

-Load the output of the data loader (here, `penguin-mlr.zip`) from the client using `FileAttachment`:
+Load the output of the data loader (here, `penguin-mlr.zip`) from the client using [`FileAttachment`](../javascript/files):

 ```js run=false
 const modelZip = FileAttachment("penguin-mlr.zip").zip();
 ```

-Then access individual files from the ZIP archive as follows:
+You can then access individual files from the ZIP archive:

 ```js run=false
 const modelEstimates = modelZip.file("estimates.csv").csv({typed: true})